SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/05-Homework.md

 Close the Catalogue
 [/input]
 [output]
-Cars have average horsepower of: 0.00.
+Cars have an average horsepower of: 0.00.
-Trucks have average horsepower of: 248.00.
+Trucks have an average horsepower of: 248.00.
 [/output]
 [/test]
 [test]